david-vanderson/dvui/README.md

 * Hard to do dialog sequence
   * retained mode guis can run a modal dialog recursively so that dialog code can only exist in a single function

-### Parent, Child, and Layout
-The primary layout mechanism is nesting widgets.
-DVUI keeps track of the current parent widget.
-When a widget runs, it is a child of the current parent.
-A widget may then make itself the current parent, and reset back to the previous parent when it runs `deinit()`.

-The parent widget decides what rectangle of the screen to assign to each child.

-Usually you want each part of a gui to either be packed tightly (take up only min size), or expand to take the available space.
-The choice might be different for vertical vs. horizontal.

-When a child widget is laid out (sized and positioned), it sends 2 pieces of info to the parent:
-- min size
-- hints for when space is larger than min size (expand, gravity_x, gravity_y)

-If parent is not `expand`ed, the intent is to pack as tightly as possible, so it will give all children only their min size.

-If parent has more space than the children need, it will lay them out using the hints:
-- expand - whether this child should take more space or not
-- gravity - if not expanded, where to position child in larger space

 ### Handle All Events
 DVUI processes every input event, making it useable in low framerate situations.
 A button can receive a mouse-down event and a mouse-up event in the same frame and correctly report a click.
 A custom button could even report multiple clicks per frame.  (the higher level `dvui.button()` function only reports 1 click per frame)